freeseek/mochawdl/README.md

 | **pvcf** | phased variant call format files (one per batch)   |

 If the **mode** variable is not set to be one of these seven values, the behavior will be undefined.
 Although we advise against it, if you have an Illumina GenomeStudio file and no other options to access the raw data, you can convert the file to a compliant VCF using [gtc2vcf](https://github.com/freeseek/gtc2vcf) and then use the WDL pipeline through the **vcf** mode.
 However, in this scenario there is no way to select a genome reference different from the one chosen when the GenomeStudio file was created

-Notice that if you want to use the **idat** mode, this requires to run either the [Illumina Array Analysis Platform](https://support.illumina.com/array/array_software/illumina-array-analysis-platform/downloads.html) Genotyping Command Line Interface or the [Illumina AutoConvert](https://support.illumina.com/array/array_software/beeline/downloads.html) Software.
-Neither software is free (see [EULA](https://support.illumina.com/downloads/iaap-genotyping-orchestrated-workflow.html)) and both are covered by a [patent](https://patents.google.com/patent/US7035740) expiring in 2024 so check first to make sure you are allowed to run this software.
-Similarly, while MoChA is completely open source and released under the MIT license, there is a [patent](https://patents.google.com/patent/WO2019079493) that covers the method.
-However, the use of MoChA for research purposes is unrestricted

 You can run the pipeline all the way to the initial conversion to unphased VCF without phasing by setting the **target** variable to **vcf** or all the way to phased VCF without running MoChA by setting the **target** variable to **pvcf**.
 You can then input these VCFs back into the pipeline using, respectively, modes **vcf** or **pvcf**, although you will need to provide information about **computed_gender** and **call_rate** that are generated during the conversion to VCF.
 If you want to run the pipeline on data from whole genome sequencing, then you can use the **vcf** mode while making sure to selecte the **wgs** boolean variable appropriately.
 VCFs from whole genome sequencing data require specific handling when being merged and phased and we do not advise to use the pipeline on single sample whole genomes sequencing VCFs, as they don't record any information at sites where the sample is homozygous reference